msyamkumar/cs220-projects/spring20/p5/README.md

     return num_of_hurricanes
 ```

+### Q15: How many hurricanes were formed in the month of June?

-### Q16: How many hurricanes were formed in the month of June?
+### Q16: How many hurricanes were formed in the month of January?

 ### Q17: Which month experienced the formation of the most number of hurricanes?